prithwishpyne/document-converter/README.md

 For only generating the output text file, please run the file - extract_pdf.py (python ./extract_pdf).
 The output file will be created in output.txt as the input pdf is already present in the backend directory.

+LLD file is a word file called LLD.docx which is kept at the level of this README file.

 Running the process via API/Frontend will save any uploaded pdfs in a folder and also the converted text files in another separate folder.

 Already placed the text output for the given pdf in a folder called "text-output" in the backend directory.